-A pay period is the length of time during which you work, and a pay date is the day on which you receive a paycheck for your work.
+A pay period is the length of time during which you work, and a pay date is the day on which your team receives their paychecks.

 Let’s explore these concepts further.

 A pay period is the time frame in which work is being done and paid for.
+For budgeting purposes, remember this would include any time your team is on the clock, including any onboarding or training time.
 Pay periods are typically referred to by their number.